China's daily coal output stabilises at 12 million tonnes, state planner says

 The fall in coal prices has pushed down prices for steel, aluminium, pulp, PVC and coal chemical products, and pricing pressure on those raw materials has eased, Zhu, a deputy director of NDRC's Department of Prices, said in the report, which the commission reposted.

-Thermal coal futures have plunged more than 60per cent to around 800 yuan (US$125) a tonne from a historic high of nearly 2,000 yuan in mid-October, Zhu said.
+Thermal coal futures have plunged more than 60 per cent to about 800 yuan (US$125) a tonne from a historic high of nearly 2,000 yuan in mid-October, Zhu said.

 The state planner last month set an initial target of 1,200 yuan in its most direct intervention yet to cool the market for the key power-generating fuel amid the severe power crunch.